Donald Trump: the wrecking ball who came to 'fix' America | News24

-Washington, Nov 2, 2020 (AFP) -All his life, the only constant about Donald Trump has been that everything must be about Donald Trump.
+Donald Trump rose to power proposing a simple solution to the United States' deepest problems: himself.

-"I alone can fix it," the property tycoon claimed about America's deepest problems in a speech accepting his Republican Party's nomination for the presidency in 2016.
+"I alone can fix it," the property tycoon pronounced as he accepted his Republican Party's nomination for the presidency in 2016.

-This Tuesday, four years after Trump's shock victory over Hillary Clinton, Americans vote in what amounts to a referendum on the 74-year-old's brazen claim.
+But on Saturday, four years after Trump's shock victory over Hillary Clinton, Americans voted no-confidence in the 74-year-old's brazen claim, turfing him out of the presidency after just one term.

+As ever, Trump had gone into the fight against Joe Biden supremely sure of his powers.

-Yet having taken office vowing to end "American carnage," Trump today presides over even greater turmoil, accused by many of breaking, not fixing, a country in worse disarray than at any point since the 1970s.
+And the truth was that after one term he presided over unimaginable turmoil, accused by many of breaking, not fixing, a country in worse disarray than at any point since the 1970s.

-After relentlessly downplaying the health crisis, he was hospitalized with Covid-19 a month from Election Day, saying afterward that he almost died.
+He'd relentlessly downplayed the health crisis, only to be hospitalised with Covid-19 himself a month from election day, saying afterward that he almost died.

-He is only the third US president to have been impeached and he faces a morass of courtroom probes, ranging from tax issues to accusations of rape and other sexual assault.
+He was only the third US president to have been impeached and he faced a morass of courtroom probes, ranging from tax issues to accusations of rape and other sexual assault.

-The harshest critics see even deeper wrongdoing - wrongdoing of historic, existential proportions that has sullied the White House, turned American against American, and betrayed the millions abroad who once looked to Washington for guidance.
+The harshest critics warned of even deeper wrongdoing - wrongdoing of historic, existential proportions that had sullied the White House, turned American against American, and betrayed the millions abroad who once looked to Washington for guidance.

-Of course, Trump can brush off his presidential challenger Joe Biden, who calls him "a threat to this nation".
+Of course, Trump could brush off his presidential challenger Biden, who called him "a threat to this nation".

-But the critiques of men who once worked with, not against, Trump are, like so much else in this administration, unprecedented.
+But the critiques of men who once worked with, not against, Trump were, like so much else in this administration, unprecedented.

 "Donald Trump is the first president in my lifetime who does not try to unite the American people - does not even pretend to try," wrote former defense secretary James Mattis, a ramrod straight US Marine Corps general who resigned in 2018.